 Fire-Resistant Drywall: Before gypsum became the core ingredient of drywall, one of its most common uses was fireproofing material.
 The molecular structure of gypsum traps water inside the mineral itself.
 The gypsum in even standard drywall can slow the spread of fire for a short time, but fire-resistant drywall is thicker.
 It also includes glass fibers for added fire protection, which is great for utility rooms and garages.

 Soundproof Drywall: Thicker than standard drywall, soundproof drywall is made with a noise-dampening core between the layers of gypsum and paper to prevent noise from traveling through walls and ceilings.
+If soundproofing your garage is important, make sure you select this type of drywall.

 How Is Drywall Made?